Clubs

 Stage Crew (Hands on Stage)

-Advisor: Eli Sherer
+Advisor: Mr. Sherer

 Stage Crew is the technical side of Hands on Stage theatre productions (and other shows throughout the school year).
 Crew members design and build sets, props, costumes(some), and learn/design lighting and sound.
 The Crew then runs the production for performances which are open to the public.